WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 }
 ~~~

-The ComCast server will then find out the advertised capability of the
+The Comcast server will then find out the advertised capability of the
 Webex trunk by doing a
 GET to https\://ripp.webex/trunks/acme123/capAdv and using the
 secret1234 as an authorization token.
 Webex supports the default values